Mxt-dot/BetterAI/README.md

 This mod is supposed to enhance the behavior of the AI to actually invest in Missionaries, to build more buildings and to wage more wars with the goal of blobbing like a player would.
 <h3>Buildings</h3>
 Still, a nation is nothing without proper building structure.
 Therefore the building importance got tweaked a bit to prefer manufactories, workshops, etc. and to give less importance to docks and similar.
+<h3>Fort upgrades</h3>
+With this mod, the AI is capable of upgrading their forts more consistently when higher military techs are reached.
+No more level 2 forts in 1700 russia.
+Of course the AI pays for it aswell, just like the player does.
 <h3>AI mana spending!</h3>
 This current revision also contains improvements to AI mana spending, meaning it will not waste mana when reaching cap but instead try to invest into provinces.
-(Not sure why this isn't in the basegame).
+This functionality should be in the basegame!.
 <h3>Devpushing Institutions</h3>
 The AI now is also capable of devpushing institutions in the best provinces it can find, meaning either capital, gold provinces or just provinces with good trade goods.
 Of course the AI can't do it for free, meaning it spends 2k mana like the player does.
 <h3>AI army behavior</h3>